Haunter56/SB-YT-Subscribers/README.md

 - Create a new action that just enables the Subscriber List Timed action (I called mine “Enable Subscriber API Action”)
 - Then Create a new timed action in `Settings` > `Timed Actions`
+- Assign the "Enable Subscriber API Action" to that timer (see screenshot)

  ![image](https://github.com/Haunter56/SB-YT-Subscribers/assets/107263697/3e92b975-fd27-466f-8fb3-ad9cd91b549c)
 - Go back to your action > `New sub-action` > `Core` > `Timers` > `Set Timer State`